bytor99999/mod-mongo-persistor/README.md

 Where:
 * `collection` is the name of the MongoDB collection that you wish to delete from.
 This field is mandatory.
 * `matcher` is a JSON object that you want to match against to delete matching documents.
-This obeys the normal MongoDB matching rues.
+This obeys the normal MongoDB matching rules.

 All documents that match will be deleted.